ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-14/README.md

 ## Running the VM

-Ubuntu 12.04 is not a supported release anymore.
-This means that the repository in the original release has been changed to the old release archive.
-In order to fix this, run the following script when the VM is disabled:
+Sometimes the Brazilian server takes too long to synchronise with the main server, leading to failed installations or upgrades.
+In order to avoid this problem, please run the following script to set the repository to the main
+archive:

 ```
 ./update-sources.sh